The Overlap Gap Property limits limit swapping in the QAOA: Main Results

 We now have the pieces in place to state our main theorem \begin{theorem} Given a local algorithm $\mathcal{A}$ that is limited in performance up to depth $p= \epsilon \log n$ on an Erd\"os--R\'enyi hypergraph with sufficiently large average degree $\lambda$, $\mathcal{A}$ is also limited in performance up to depth $p$ on a random $D$-regular hypergraph for sufficiently large $D$. \end{theorem}

-We delay the proof for \cref{subsec:proof} and note an immediate consequence for the performance of QAOA. \begin{theorem} For Max-$q$-XORSAT on a D-regular $q$-uniform hypergraph, for every even $q\ge 4$, there exists a value $\eta_{OGP}$ such that it is smaller than the optimal value $\eta_{OPT}$ with the following property.
-For every $\epsilon >0$ there exists sufficiently large $d_0$ such that for every $d>d_0$, every $p\le d\log N$ and an arbitrary choice of parameters $\bs{\gamma,\beta}$ with probability converging to 1 as $N\rightarrow \infty$, the performance of QAOA with depth $p$ satisfies $\expval{C_{XOR}^q/N}{\bs{\gamma,\beta}} \le \eta_{OGP} + \epsilon$. \end{theorem} \begin{proof} The proof follows from \cref{thm:algo_CLS} and \cref{thm:algo_limit}. \end{proof}
+We delay the proof for \cref{subsec:proof} and note an immediate consequence for the performance of the QAOA.

+\begin{theorem} For Max-$q$-XORSAT on a D-regular $q$-uniform hypergraph, for every even $q\ge 4$, there exists a value $\eta_{OGP}$ such that it is smaller than the optimal value $\eta_{OPT}$ with the following property.
+For every $\epsilon >0$ there exists sufficiently large $d_0$ such that for every $d>d_0$, every $p\le d\log n$ and an arbitrary choice of parameters $\bs{\gamma,\beta}$ with probability converging to 1 as $n\rightarrow \infty$, the performance of the QAOA with depth $p$ satisfies